cepylka/vulcan-flares/README.md

 ## Remarks

 The project is financially support from the Center for Space and Habitability (CSH), the PlanetS NCCR framework and the Swiss-based MERAC Foundation.

 The Exoclime Simulation Platform ([ESP][1]) develops a set of open-source codes for research on exoplanets.
-The three parts of the ESP are:
+The ESP consists of:

 - [HELIOS][2] radiative transfer and retrieval;
 - [THOR][3] atmospheric fluid dynamics;